ayoolaolafenwa/PixelLib/Tutorials/change_image_bg.md

         break
 ```

-Read the [tutorial](change_video_bg.md) on blurring, coloring and graysaling background of videos and camera's feed.
+Read the [tutorial](change_video_bg.md) on blurring, coloring and grayscaling background of videos and camera's feeds.